Find out what you need to do from starting a case to getting a hearing date in the High Court.

 - Any relief under the Settled Land Acts, 1882 to 1890, or the Conveyancing Acts, 1881 to 1911.

-- The appointment of a trustee or a new trustee with or without a vesting or other consequential order; vesting orders; or orders directing a person to convey.
+- The appointment of a trustee or a new trustee with or without a vesting or other consequential order; or any order consequential on such appointment, including those under the Trustee Act, 1893, section 39.

 - The determination of any question under the Vendor and Purchaser Act, 1874, section 9.